khalid-alomari/Co-Pilot/README.md

 ## Poster
 <img src="Co-Pilot%20Poster.png"  width = "80%">

+P.S. on the last feature; we removed the IOS idea and used only Android!
 ## Instructions
 The PHP files and web applications are hosted online.
 You have no access to the actual database.